 Another word we’re all familiar with from our earliest days of reading is character.
 Characters inhabit every story, and yet we might not have thought deeply about what they are, what they mean for our story, and how we can use that knowledge to create characterization.

 I first learned of author Damon Suede from Twitter, especially once he became a member of RWA’s national board.
-He’s taught writing to various ages and levels for more than two decades and always has new insights to share.
+He’s taught writing to various ages and levels for more than two decades and enjoys sharing his insights.

-Today’s post is no exception, as his guest post went in directions I never could have anticipated when we first discussed a “post on characters.” *grin* Just as I’m kind of a nut who loves to dive deep into story structure, he feels that way about characters.
-I hope you enjoy learning more about characters as much as I did.
+Today’s post is no exception, as his guest post went in directions I never could have anticipated when we first discussed a “post on characters.”
+Just as I’m kind of a nut who loves to dive deep into story structure, he feels that way about characters.

 Please welcome Damon Suede! *smile*